filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 We can split the tasks the `lotus-miner` daemon and its sub-components are responsible for into a couple different categories.

-**Sealing tasks**: Before a sector can be commited to network, the storage provider *must* seal the sector, meaning it needs to encode the data in the sector to prepare it for the proving tasks.
+**Sealing tasks**: Before a sector can be committed to network, the storage provider *must* seal the sector, meaning it needs to encode the data in the sector to prepare it for the proving tasks.
 Sealing a sector is a multi-step process and is time-intensive to create, because the encrypted version of each chunk of data depends on every other chunk of input data.

-**Proving tasks**: These tasks allow storage providers to verifiably prove they have the data they have commited to the network on disk.
+**Proving tasks**: These tasks allow storage providers to verifiably prove they have the data they have committed to the network on disk.

 **Scheduling tasks**: These are background tasks for controlling and optimizing work across all the sub components of `lotus-miner`.
 Since Lotus is highly configurable and many of the `lotus-miner` sub-components can be split into separate machines, scheduling work efficiently and securely is important.